IndiaInResearch/paper-data/README.md

 # Paper Datasets

 Extracted paper and author data which powers indiainresearch.org.
+To view a subset of the data, visit: [indiainresearch.org](https://www.indiainresearch.org/)

 ## Features

+1. Data enriched using OpenAlex, arXiv, PDF and conference website parsing using LLMs.
+2. 1:1 mapping between paper authors and associated institutions
+3. Author rank (undergrad, postgrad, faculty, industry) available for certain venues.
+4. Author affiliation history available.
+5. Standard topics for every paper assigned from OpenAlex and LLMs.
+6. Author and affiliation matching done using LLMs.

 ## Data